drivy/frontend-configs/README.md

 #### Publish packages

-:bulb: You can check the packages that gonna be published by doing a `yarn lerna updated`.
+:bulb: You can check the packages that gonna be published by doing a `pnpm lerna updated`.

-Just run `yarn lerna publish` then follow the CLI instructions.
+Just run `pnpm lerna publish` then follow the CLI instructions.
 Lerna will automatically publish on NPM and add a tag to the repository according to the published version.